 Climate change has different impacts on each biogeographical areas in Europe.
-Observed impacts include environmental changes, a variety of ecosystem changes, changes in the food system and the energy system.
+Observed impacts include environmental changes, a variety of ecosystem changes, changes in the food, water and energy systems.
 Vulnerability to climate change varies considerably from region to region.
 Coastal areas are threatened by rising sea levels, rising water temperatures and increased marine dead zones.